terzakig/VisualSLAMDataCollectionApp/README.md

 13-01-2014.11-10.gps.txt (gps)

 Files:
-1. The video file (avi).
+a) The video file (avi).

-2. The GPS locations: Each line is marked with a frame identifier (actual frame counting starts from 1).
+b) The GPS locations: Each line is marked with a frame identifier (actual frame counting starts from 1).
 The format is (comma delimited):

 FrameIndex, character 'V'(Valid signal) or, 'I'(Invalid signal), Longitude (degrees), Latitude (degrees), Speed over ground (knots), Course over ground (degrees).

-3. IMU readings: Again, the readings are framestamped and the format is:
+c) IMU readings: Again, the readings are framestamped and the format is:

 FrameIndex, acceleration1, acceleration2, acceleration3, angular rate1, angular rate2, angular rate3